Honing Personal Leadership: A 5-Part Workshop on Cultivating Internal Leadership and Self-Awareness

 Peer coaching triads: apply internal leadership principles to current challenges

-Closing ritual: articulating personal leadership commitments
+Closing exercise: articulating personal leadership commitments

 Takeaway Practice: